Benefit of Starting at Community College

 - You can gather credentials along the way to your Bachelor’s degree by completing Certificates and Associate’s Degrees in targeted fields.
 This could allow you to take a pause and get high paying jobs in areas like healthcare, landscape design, veterinary technician, marketing, and accounting.

 - You can go away to community college!
-Many community colleges in California, and throughout the country, offer student housing.
-Santa Barbara City College is one of the top community colleges in the country, and it offers private dorms adjacent to the college.
+Many community colleges have housing options for students near the campus.
+For example, Santa Barbara City College is one of the top community colleges in the country, and it offers private dorms adjacent to the college.

 - If you want to finish your Bachelor’s degree, you have a better chance of being accepted to a UC (and many other 4-year universities) as a transfer student from a California community college.
 And remember, your eventual Bachelor’s degree from the 4-year university won’t look any different than the degree of students who started there!

-So, in any year I tell my families that community college is a great option and not just a backup option.
+So, I frequently tell my families that community college is a great option and not just a backup option.

 The key to being successful at community college is to PLAN well.
 Determine if you want to live at (or near) home or if you’re up for going away.
 Research which certificates and Associate’s degrees are offered at your local community college as well as others you are considering.
 Then, if your goal is to transfer to a 4-year university, make sure that you take the right courses so that you complete an Associate’s Degree for Transfer (applicable if you plan to transfer to a CSU), a Transfer Admission Guarantee program (applicable if you plan to transfer to a UC), or the curriculum required by the school(s) you are targeting.
 This can be done by researching their Articulation Agreements (courses that will transfer and meet their pre-requisites for admission).
 If you’re not sure where you’ll want to transfer later, your best bet is likely taking courses that meet the Intersegmental General Education Transfer Curriculum (IGETC).